DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ...
 ```

-We use the `ObjectId::with_string` helper to decode the string representation of the `objectid`, after which it can be used in the `delete_one` method to remove the document for that user.
+We use the `ObjectId::with_string` helper to decode the string representation of the `objectId`, after which it can be used in the `delete_one` method to remove the document for that user.

-With the **DELETE** `/users/:user_id` route in place, we should be able to remove users from the database when we make a request to it and include the `objectid` as a parameter.
+With the **DELETE** `/users/:id` route in place, we should be able to remove users from the database when we make a request to it and include the `objectId` as a parameter.

 ## Implementing JWT Authentication for the Rust API

-JWT authentication can be implemented for a Nickel.rs API by using a crate like **frank_jwt** to encode and decode tokens, along with a custom middleware to protect the API routes.
+JWT authentication can be implemented for a Nickel.rs API by using a crate like **[frank_jwt](https://github.com/GildedHonour/frank_jwt)** to encode and decode tokens, along with a custom middleware to protect the API routes.

-## Step 1: Bring in Additional Dependencies
+### Step 1: Bring in Additional Dependencies

 To start, let's add **frank_jwt** and **hyper** to our `Cargo.toml` file.